cscart/docs/en/addons/gift_registry/index.rst

     The editing event page is like the creating a new event page.
 However, additional information will be available to the event owner besides the general information in the “General" tab.

     First of all, the access key will be displayed in the "General" tab besides general information.
 Using this key the invitees will gain access to private events.

+    Availability of event dates editing is depending on the status of the add-on setting "Allow users to edit the start and end dates of their events".
+If the setting is enabled, users will be able to edit the start and end dates of their events.
+If the setting is disabled, these fields will be unavailable to customers.
+Only the store administrator will be able to edit the event dates.

+    .. fancybox:: img/gift_registry_new_event_customer_edit_dates.png
+        :alt: Gift registry.
+New event in customer area
+        :width: 450px

+    Also, customers can edit the access code to a private event, if the setting "Allow users to set custom access keys to their private events" is enabled.

+    .. fancybox:: img/gift_registry_new_event_customer_edit_access_key.png
+        :alt: Gift registry.
+New event in customer area
+        :width: 450px

     In the "Products" tab, the event owner can manage the list of products related to the event - add/remove products, change the quantity, etc. In addition, the event owner will see what products have already been purchased.